alex-wey/search/README.md

 4. A path to the the pageRank.txt file that should be written.

 This will create the necessary files in order to run the query through the search engine at a faster runtime.
-(Note: MedWiki.xml takes roughly 60 seconds to index)

 To enter a query into the search engine, a user has to enter the command: "scala search.sol.Query.
 Before running that command, the user must input three to four